priyatcr/GettingandCleaningData/Codebook.md

-The data for this project came from experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+The data for this project came from experiments that have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity were captured at a constant rate of 50Hz.

 This code book explains the variables in the tidy data set which are average of either mean or standard deviation of measurements in the merged training and testing dataset.
 The variables indicating mean and standard deviation of measurements were first extracted.
 Then these variables were transformed into averages using mean.